 Herpes simplex virus 1 (HSV-1) causes herpes stomatitis, commonly known as cold sores.
 This virus is extremely contagious through saliva and is typically contracted between the ages of 6 months and 5 years.
 In many cases, a person with HSV-1 doesn't show any symptoms.
-When symptoms are present, however, watch for drooling, fever, difficulty swallowing and malaise, says the National Institutes of Health.
-The gums may also bleed and become red, swollen and tender.
+When symptoms are present, however, they include drooling, fever, difficulty swallowing, and malaise says the Journal of International Oral Health.
+Additionally, the gums may bleed and become red, swollen, and tender.

 If you're diagnosed with herpes stomatitis, that means you have it for life.
-Your body has no way of expelling the virus that causes the sores.
-However, the outbreaks aren't severe, so this stomatitis treatment involves over-the-counter medications for pain relief and fever reduction.
+Your body has no way of getting rid of the virus.
+However, the outbreaks aren't severe, so this stomatitis can be managed with over-the-counter medications for pain relief and fever reduction.
 Children should also consume plenty of liquids during an outbreak.
-An outbreak usually subsides in two weeks or sooner.
+Outbreaks usually last two weeks or less.
 For frequent outbreaks, your doctor can prescribe antiviral medications.

-Canker sores may run in families, and cankers are not contagious.
-Scientists don't fully understand what causes canker sores, but a common belief is that they result from a deficiency in the body's immune system.
-Common triggers of the sores include acidic foods, injury to the mouth, emotional stress and changes in hormone levels related to menstruation.
+Canker sores may run in families, but they aren't contagious.
+Scientists don't fully understand what causes them, but a common belief is that they result from a deficiency in the body's immune system.
+Common triggers of the sores include acidic foods, injury to the mouth, emotional stress, and changes in hormone levels related to menstruation.

-This third stomatitis type, also known as thrush, can affect people who wear dentures, have diabetes, take oral steroids or have difficulties keeping their mouths clean, notes the Oral Health Foundation.
-Red areas under the dentures or red sores at the lip corners are signs to watch for.
+Denture stomatitis, also known as thrush, can affect people who wear dentures, have diabetes, take oral steroids, or have difficulty keeping their mouths clean, notes the Oral Health Foundation.
+Signs to watch for include red areas under the dentures or red sores at the lip corners.

-If you have a cold sore, a canker sore or thrush, finding relief from the discomfort is likely a top priority.
+If you have a cold sore, a canker sore, or thrush, finding relief from the discomfort is a top priority.
 Home treatment options, such as fever reducers, pain relievers, and oral gels and rinses, may help bring you the relief you need.